gvwilson/thirdbit/src/fiction/in-heck/index.md

 Papa Roo, Maddy, and Sindy were side by side in padded chairs.
 Maddy's eyes were open,
 but Papa Roo's and Sindy's were closed.
+He didn't like the look of the helmet on Sindy's head, but at that particular moment it wasn't at the top of his "don't like" list.
+It wasn't even in the top five.

 "Uh uh, don't do it," he warned Thoughtful as her hand twitched toward the rifle slung over her shoulder.